Muddyblack/clab-ui/docs/11-web-route-and-proxy-matrix.md

 # 11. Web Route and Proxy Matrix

-This page maps `containerlab-web` routes to their real behavior.
+This page maps `containerlab-app` routes to their real behavior.
 It is intentionally exact, because this is where browser-hosted drift usually appears.

 ## Auth and endpoint-session routes